For teachers

 Attendance Sheet Generator

-Build a printable attendance grid from your roster.
-Date range or class-meeting count.
-Prints clean to paper or PDF — useful for substitutes, field trips, and backup.
+Build a clean printable attendance grid from your roster by date range or class-meeting count — useful for substitutes, field trips, and paper backup.

 Open the tool →